Factbox: Brexit in numbers - How did parliament vote on Thursday?

 This would have aimed at trying to find a majority for an alternative Brexit path that would break the parliamentary deadlock.

-Jeremy Corbyn’s opposition Labour Party has submitted an amendment calling for May to use a Brexit delay to give parliament time “to find a majority for a different approach”.
+Jeremy Corbyn’s opposition Labour Party submitted an amendment calling for May to use a Brexit delay to give parliament time “to find a majority for a different approach”.

-This amendment, submitted by Labour lawmaker Chris Bryant, seeks to prohibit the government from asking parliament to vote on May’s exit deal for a third time, citing parliamentary convention that the same question should not be asked of lawmakers more than once.
+This amendment, submitted by Labour lawmaker Chris Bryant, sought to prohibit the government from asking parliament to vote on May’s exit deal for a third time, citing parliamentary convention that the same question should not be asked of lawmakers more than once.

 GOVERNMENT MOTION -